mendix/docs/content/en/docs/control-center/security/set-up-sso-byoidp.md

 As a Mendix Admin, you will find the IdP setup on the **Single Sign-On** tab of your Control Center's [Security](/control-center/security/) section.

-Clicking **Configure Single Sign-On** to see an overview of your Single Sign-on configurations.
+Click **Configure Single Sign-On** to see an overview of your Single Sign-on configurations.

 In this overview, you will find your current IdP configurations, both draft versions and the active one.
 When you create a new configuration, a pop-up screen will inform you of known limitations.